Websoft9Archive/ansible-ghost/docs/README.md

 ## Improve

-To take more users' needs into consideration, we're continuing to improve the documentation.
+To take more users' need into consideration, we're continuing to improve the documentation.
 If you have any good idea, feel free to **Edit this page on GitHub** to give us feedback, and we welcome you to fork this documentation on [GitHub](https://github.com/Websoft9/ansible-ghost).

 ## Scope